matancarmeli7/cloudlet/Salty/README.md

+You can find all of Salty's version at docker.io/dolevalgam/salty:[version]

 #### Salty v 0.1.0
 This version of Salty is a prototype.
 For now it scans a local registry and compares the images digests with the same images of a remote registry.